 YOUR DIAGNOSIS OR PRESCRIPTION MIGHT NOT HELP THEM MUCH

-Before you go about saying, “Hey I think you should try this,” pause and think that the person is suffering from the illness for a long time and they probably have tried everything in their power to help with the pain that they are going through.
+Before you go about saying, “Hey I think you should try this,” pause and think that the person is suffering from the illness for a long time.
+They probably have tried everything in their power to help with the pain that they are going through.
 Furthermore, instead of prescriptions, if they have not already, recommend them to get a consultation at a chronic pain recovery center.

 DONT PITY, RATHER EMPATHIZE